QuentinRa/blog.quentinra.dev/tools/vim/commands/move.md

 * `CTRL-B` : go up one screen

-the unit of line skipped is the size of the line that can be show in the screen.
+the unit of line skipped is the size of the line that can be shown on the screen.